 Class 12 Maths Topic Map (2026-27 NCERT)

-How the 13 Class 12 Maths chapters group into the CBSE units below.
+Here is how the 13 Class 12 Maths chapters fit into the CBSE units below.

 NCERT Class 12 Maths Deleted Syllabus 2026-27

-The NCERT 2026-27 syllabus for Class 12 Maths has been rationalised by the examination authority to reduce content load for CBSE Boards, JEE Main and JEE Advanced.
-The drops listed below are officially out of the 2026-27 question paper, so skip these while revising.
+The examination authority has trimmed the NCERT 2026-27 syllabus for Class 12 Maths.
+This cuts the study load for CBSE Boards, JEE Main and JEE Advanced.
+The topics listed below are officially out of the 2026-27 question paper, so skip them while revising.

 Class 12 Maths Chapter-wise Important Questions